Bobby Sherman: Television and film

 Sherman was a guest star on television series such as Emergency!, The F.B.I., The Mod Squad, Ellery Queen, Murder She Wrote, and Frasier.
 He had also been a guest on The Ed Sullivan Show, American Bandstand, The Sonny & Cher Comedy Hour, KTLA Morning News, Visiting with Huell Howser on PBS, Good Day LA, The Rosie O'Donnell Show, Good Morning America and The Tonight Show with Johnny Carson and later Jay Leno.
 He was featured on 20/20, VH1, Entertainment Tonight, and Extra, among other television shows.

-Sherman was a regular cast member on the television show Sanchez of Bel Air in 1986.
+Sherman played the former musician Frankie Rondell, the Sanchez family's next door neighbor on the 1986 TV sitcom series, Sanchez of Bel Air.

-Although most of Sherman's acting career was on television, he also appeared in two movies.
+Sherman appeared in two movies.
 In 1975, Sherman starred in the family film He Is My Brother, directed by Edward Dmytryk.
 In 1983, Sherman appeared alongside fellow teen idol Fabian as the villain's henchmen in the cult film Get Crazy, directed by Allan Arkush.